Last Updated on March 8, 2021 by

 3. Hot-Dip Galvanization

-This process adds a deeper Zinc coat to steel, where the U-bolt is dunk in molten Zinc to create a bond.
+This process adds a deeper Zinc coat to steel, where the U-bolt is dunked in molten Zinc to create a bond.
 The coating is perfect for corrosive environments, such as salt and high humidity in the air.

 4. Fluoropolymer Coating (Xylan, PTFE, or Teflon)